Grevillea dimidiata: Taxonomy

 Grevillea dimidiata was first formally described in 1863 by Ferdinand von Mueller in Fragmenta Phytographiae Australiae from specimens collected by Frederick George Waterhouse near the Roper River during John McDouall Stuart's sixth expedition.
 The specific epithet (dimidiata) means "divided in half", referring to the leaves.

 Distribution and habitat

 This grevillea grows in open woodland, scrubland or grassland on rocky or sandy soils and on rocky outcrops and is found between Fitzroy Crossing, Mount Wittenoom and the Joseph Bonaparte Gulf in the Central Kimberley, Northern Kimberley, Ord Victoria Plain and Victoria Bonaparte biogeographic regions of northern Western Australia and north of Wave Hill and Gove in the northern part of the Northern Territory.

 Ecology

 Caustic bush produces seeds after 4 or 5 years of age.
 The plant has a typical lifespan of 11 to 20 years and is well adapted to fires in its environment.
 Adult plants will undergo epicormic resprouting after a fire.

 Conservation status

-Grevillea dimidiata is listed as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions and as of "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.
+Grevillea dimidiata is listed as Least Concern on the IUCN Red List of Threatened Species, "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions and as of "least concern" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.
+The species has a widespread range where it is locally common.
+It has a stable population with no major threats affecting it.